 Recently one of our staff wrote about a day spent in Rhinelander, WI.
 In response to that story our offices were flooded with so much fan mail that we decided to send our intrepid reporter back into the field for a night, if not on the town, than at least near it.
 Below is what happened.

-I was invited to poker night by Pete, a 55-yo guy I met while doing some business around town.1 I explained to Pete that I don’t play poker.
+I was invited to poker night by Pete, a 55-yo guy I met while doing some business around town. ((I’ll come back to Pete later, as both he and the business we conducted merits more attention than the present permits.))
+I explained to Pete that I don’t play poker.
 I will now reiterate before you, dear readers, the very same admission: I don’t play poker.
 You may cast me in whatever sour, sickened shade of masculinity that revelation demands, but cards just ain’t my thing.
 Like NASCAR and Guy Fieri I simply can’t understand the appeal.

 No problem, Pete countered, you don’t have to play.
 Just come hang and hang out.
 I thought about it a moment and then said, It’s okay with me, and drove out to poker night.

 I met the guys, as Pete called his poker pals, at a shack about twenty-minutes outside of town.
 The shack was located at the end of a long gravel road somewhere deep in the woods.
 As I bumped along three deer scooted across my path and dusk stumbled lazily through the trees.
 I had been given no address and was told to continue driving until the road ended.
 My cell phone registered no signal.

 I came to the literal end of the road and pulled up outside a wood and concrete building.
 Several trucks were parked near the doorway.
 No windows were visible in the shack’s sides.
 A large diesel generator growled somewhere in the distance.
 Nearby a lake tickled the shoreline and whispered soft, sweet nothing’s to the dock.